SNOmad1/Cardinal-Project/README.md

 All apps are written in vanilla JavaScript.
 The JS that runs in Node.js uses CJS packages, and the JS that runs in a browser uses ES6 packages.
 All JS is written to use ES6 features (classes instead of prototypes, async/await, etc).

-Most of the libraries that Cardinal depends on were written specifically for Cardinal and have been open sourced.
-When possible, Cardinal prefers to rely on first party solutions.
-These are the main dependencies that any Cardinal app uses.
+**Most of the libraries that Cardinal depends on were written specifically for Cardinal and have been open sourced**.
+When possible, Cardinal prefers to rely on first party solutions and tries to avoid vendor lock-in.
+These are the main dependencies that any Cardinal app uses:

 ### First Party Libraries
 - [Lowrider.js](https://github.com/somebeaver/Lowrider.js) - Better web components.